-All required application materials, including official graduate transcripts and 2 letters of recommendation must be submitted to the Office of Admissions within 30 days of the interview.
-Students may be accepted and start classes prior to receipt of these documents, but class attendance will be suspended if the documents are not received within 30 days.
+All required application materials, including official graduate transcripts and 2 letters of recommendation must be submitted to the Office of Admissions within 30 days of the interview and prior to beginning classes.
 All documents become the sole property of International Institute of Clinical Sexology (IICS) and cannot be forwarded to another institution or returned to the applicant.